FAQs – New and Used Shipping Containers

 The containers themselves weigh around 2.5 tons for a 20ft and 4 tons for a 40ft.
-Refrigerated containers are slightly heavier, and due to their refrigeration machinery they are heavier at one end.
+Due to their machinery, refrigeration containers weight more and are heavier at one end.

-They are designed to be fully waterproof including the doors which are fitted with full wrap around seals.
-ISO containers are designed to last many years and traverse the world's oceans carrying all sorts of cargo.
-As such they are extremely rugged.
+Shipping containers are designed to be fully waterproof, including the doors which are fitted with full wrap around seals.
+International Standards Organisation (ISO) containers are designed to last many years and withstand overseas crossings with laden cargo.

-When padlocked through the available holes in the door gear they are fairly secure but can be made more secure by the fitting of a lock box which protects the lock from interference (and the elements).
+When padlocked through the available holes in the door gear, they are secure but can be made more secure by the fitting of a lock box, which protects the lock from interference (and the elements).

 How old is a used container?